lucascoelhof/CarND-Extended-Kalman-Filter-Project/README.md

 ## Try it yourself

+In my case, I found easier to use a Ubuntu virtual machine that I already had with the simulator running on Windows.
+So I had to set up a port forwarding.
+[Here](https://medium.com/@asimay_y/how-to-solve-the-testing-problems-of-udacity-simulator-between-windows-and-vmware-linux-d7cc620ef1a2) is an article about that.

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).

 This repository includes two files that can be used to set up and install [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
 For windows you can use either Docker, VMware, or even [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to install uWebSocketIO.
 Please see the uWebSocketIO Starter Guide page in the classroom within the EKF Project lesson for the required version and installation scripts.